Hookflo/tern/README.md

 # Tern — Webhook Verification for Every Platform

-**When Stripe, Shopify Clerk or any other platform sends a webhook to your server, how do you know it's real and not a forged request?
-** Tern checks the signature for you — one Simplified Typescript SDK, any provider, no boilerplate.
+**When Stripe, Shopify, Clerk or any other platform sends a webhook to your server, how do you know it's real and not a forged request?** Tern checks the signature for you — one simplified TypeScript SDK, any provider, no boilerplate.

 [![npm version](https://img.shields.io/npm/v/@hookflo/tern)](https://www.npmjs.com/package/@hookflo/tern)
 [![TypeScript](https://img.shields.io/badge/TypeScript-Strict-blue)](https://www.typescriptlang.org/)